phpfui/ThoughtsBlogCode/clb829nf7000408mkb1ki0zqp.md

 ### Put examples in an examples directory

-Free free to add subdirectories to the examples directory, but examples should not be in the project root.
+Feel free to add subdirectories to the examples directory, but examples should not be in the project root.

 ### Proper PHP versioning